SyndicateProtocol/syndicate-appchains/synd-proposer/README.md

-# Synd-Poster
+# Synd-Proposer

-The Syndicate Poster is responsible for extracting the appchain root state and submitting assertions to the settlement chain.
+The Syndicate Proposer is responsible for extracting the appchain root state and submitting assertions to the settlement chain.

 ## Example command

-Sample CLI invocation of the `synd-poster` profile:
+Sample CLI invocation of the `synd-proposer` profile:

 ```
-cargo run -p synd-poster --
+cargo run -p synd-proposer --
 ```